 Running this command builds the Oilpan plugin, the Chrome style plugin, and the Blink to Chrome style rewriter.
 Additional arguments to

---extra-tools should be the name of subdirectories in //tools/clang.
+--tools should be the name of subdirectories in //tools/clang.
+Generally,

 It is important to use --bootstrap as there appear to be bugs in the clang library this script produces if you build it with gcc, which is the default.

-First, build all Chromium targets to avoid failures due to missing dependencies that are generated as part of the build:
+First, build all chromium targets to avoid failures due to missing dependecies that are generated as part of the build:

 --generate-compdb can be omitted if the compile DB was already generated and the list of build flags and source files has not changed since generation.

-<path 2>, etc are optional arguments to filter the files to run the tool against.
+<path 2>, etc are optional arguments to filter the files to run the tool across.
 This is helpful when sharding global refactorings into smaller chunks.
 For example, the following command will run the

 Dumping the AST for a file:

-clang-query to dynamically test matchers (requires checking out and building clang-tools-extra):
+clang-query to dynamically test matchers (requires checking out and building clang-tools-extras):

 clang-query -p path/to/compdb base/memory/ref_counted.cc